mautic/developer-documentation-new/docs/rest_api/forms.rst

 ----------------

 .. list-table::
-   :widths: 30 70
+   :widths: 25 25 50
    :header-rows: 1

    * - Name
+     - Type
      - Description
    * - ``fields``
+     - array
-     - An array of field IDs to remove from the Form.
+     - Array of field IDs to remove from the Form

 Response
 ========